PluralFusion/staging.pf.com/content/english/_index.md

   enable: true
   title: "About Us"
   description: "PluralFusion empowers individuals and organizations to thrive by creating connected solutions that prioritize well-being, safety, health and human potential."
-  content: "PluralFusion offers comprehensive connected health solutions for consumers, healthcare providers and industries.
-Our connected health and safety solutions empower our customers by providing device logistics, data integration, security, and ongoing support."
+  content: "PluralFusion's team has over 30 years experience delivering highly scalable solutions for consumers and enterprises.
+We offer comprehensive connected health solutions for consumers, healthcare providers and industries.

+  We provide Telehealth partners with branded devices, device logistics, data integration, platform security and ongoing support.

+  We provide consumers with mobile applications and devices for at-home safety and healthier living."
   image: "images/pf-about-img.png"